Welcome

 Refereeing Activity

-American Economic Journal: Macroeconomics, American Economic Review, American Economic Review: Insights, Canadian Journal of Economics, Economic Development and Cultural Change, Economic Inquiry, Econometrica, Economics Letters, Empirical Economics, European Economic Review, Journal of Development Economics, Journal of Economic Behavior and Organization, Journal of the European Economic Association, Journal of International Economics, Journal of Monetary Economics, Journal of Public Economics, Journal of Urban Economics, Review of Economic Dynamics, Review of Economic Studies, Review of Economics and Statistics, Review of Income and Wealth
+American Economic Review, Econometrica, Review of Economic Studies, American Economic Journal: Macroeconomics, American Economic Review: Insights, Canadian Journal of Economics, Economic Development and Cultural Change, Economic Inquiry, Economic Theory, Economics Letters, Empirical Economics, European Economic Review, Journal of Development Economics, Journal of Economic Behavior and Organization, Journal of the European Economic Association, Journal of International Economics, Journal of Monetary Economics, Journal of Public Economics, Journal of Urban Economics, Review of Economic Dynamics, Review of Economics and Statistics, Review of Income and Wealth